stuartervine/OCTotallyLazy/README.markdown

 ## OCTotallyLazy - Functional extensions to Objective-C.

-OCTotallyLazy is a framework that adds functional behaviour to Objective C collection objects.
+OCTotallyLazy is a framework that adds functional behaviour to Objective C collection objects, as well as a lazy collection object called Sequence.
 It's a partial port of Dan Bodart's TotallyLazy Java library, available here: http://code.google.com/p/totallylazy/

 The best place to look for full behaviour is in the test classes for now, checkout https://github.com/stuartervine/OCTotallyLazy/blob/master/src/test-unit/SequenceTest.m